-Opening Times Public admittance to Australian Eventing Championships will be allowed from 7.00am onwards.
-The event will run until the day of competition is over, which is normally around 6.00 pm Saturday and 4.30pm Sunday.
+Opening Times Public admittance to Horseland Australian Eventing Championships will be allowed from 7.00am onwards.
+The event will run until the day of competition is over, which is normally around 6.00 pm Friday/ Saturday and 5.00pm Sunday.
 On Saturday the event is open until 11.00 pm for the Late Night Entertainment.

 Entry Cost Is this event ticketed?
-No, admittance is free to the public for both days of the event.
+No, admittance is free to the public for all 3 days of the event.
 We do ask that you make a donation at the gate which all goes towards our Event Charity.
 The entertainment on Saturday night from 6:30pm is a free event.

 Do I have to pay for parking?
 Parking at the event is free.